Composing Policy Gradients and Prompt Optimization for Language Model Programs: Applying GRPO to multi-module LM programs

 \section{Applying GRPO to multi-module LM programs}

+We design our multi-module GRPO framework \mmgrpo{} to be interchangeable with prompt optimizers operating over the same LM program and to rely on the same structure of execution traces that LM programming frameworks like DSPy~\citep{khattab2024dspy} already collect.
+As a result, learning algorithms can be swapped without modifying the program itself or entangling the program design process with knowledge of the details of the learning algorithm.

 Given a dataset \( \mathcal{D} \) and a reward function \( \mu \), our goal is to optimize an LM program \( \Phi \) consisting of modules \( \mathcal{M} \) by updating the weights \( \theta_{M_i} \) of each module.
-In standard GRPO, each group contains trajectories from a single auto-regressive LM call---i.e., one prompt and its full output.
-LM programs typically comprise multiple modules, each invoking its own LM with a custom prompt, raising the question of how to best extend GRPO grouping to this multi-module setting.
-To set a strong baseline in this space, we explore the simplest possible design with \mmgrpo{}, particularly one that allows our implementation to remain largely modular with respect to existing GRPO implementations.
+In standard GRPO, each group contains completions from a single auto-regressive LM call---i.e., one prompt and its full output.
+However, LM programs typically comprise multiple modules with each one invoking its own LM using a custom prompt.
+This raises the practical question of how to convert LM-program rollouts into GRPO training groups.
+We explore two variants of \mmgrpo{}, with choices that allow our implementation to remain largely modular with respect to existing GRPO implementations.
+The main variant we test is module-level \mmgrpo{}, where groups are formed at the module invocation level, but we also test a trajectory-level variant.

-\mmgrpo{} starts by sampling full program trajectories, forming a meta-group of trajectories, each with many module invocations.
-It then aligns module calls across these trajectories and creates GRPO groups at the module level, each containing input--output--reward triples for a specific module.
-We default to uniform credit assignment, setting each reward to correspond to the final program reward.
-A modified GRPO loss is then applied independently to each group, updating only the LM weights of the module that produced the group's data.
-In practice, the same LM is often shared across all modules.
-Section~\ref{sec:experiments} validates that this approach is able to improve realistic LM programs and to compose effectively with prompt optimization.
-We focus on the high-level design in this section, deferring implementation details to \autoref{app:extended_method}.

-Additionally, \mmgrpo{} allows sampling trajectories not only from the student program but also from a list of fixed \emph{teacher} programs.
-This enables flexible training setups, including warm-starting from prompt-optimized programs or learning from more capable LMs.
-When used on single-module programs without teachers, \mmgrpo{} reduces exactly to standard GRPO.